What is Vector Art and How to Make?

 Vector art is widely used in professional and commercial design work:

-To craft vector art, you need the right software:
+To craft vector art, you need both the right software and hardware:

 Vector Art vs Raster Art: Key Differences